RottabMahmoud/crealytics/README.md

-# Crealytics Case Study
+# Crealytics Case Study Description

-What the Application does.
+## What the Application does.

 - A web page that Parsed and loaded all the items from the provided product feed file (products.csv) into a List, containing Serial Number, title, thumbail img, price, and an after sale price, that is paginated 100 item per page.
 - Every Item in the list is expandable upon selection to show the rest of the Images of the selected Item.
 - The web page containes a Search Input Field at the top, which dynamically updates our list upon every key press, and have an Autocomplete Feature as well.

-The Technologies I've used.
+## Languages,tools & technologies

 - Material UI
 - d3
 - react-virtualized
 - React
 - React Testing Library/ jest
+- JavaScript
+- React hooks
+- Styled components

-Some of the challenges I've faced and how I've tackled them.
+## Some of the challenges I've faced and how I've tackled them.

 - Parsin a CSV file, using d3 was very helpful.
 - Rendering 20k Items into our display, and handling pagination upon filtering, done filter() just before we slice() to show each Item list per page.